 Even before the coronavirus outbreak, European industry was facing many common challenges.
 Productivity is too low, the skills gap is increasing (also because of demographic developments), the linear economic business case needs to be replaced by a circular one, supported by a data-driven model.
 Ownership of data, its sharing and security are new issues that arise.

-In addition, we are now all preparing for a world post-corona.
+In addition, we started to prepare for a world post-corona.
 How will this affect manufacturing, supply chains, technology, and education?

 Are our industries fit for the future?